jenrandrews/FinDer_TemplGen/README.md

  * Template sets are used to group the templates for efficiency when running FinDer.
 Grouping is based on configuration parameters in calc.conf ["fault-specific"]["maxperset"] and ["fault-specific"]["minperset"].
 The former sets the target maximum number of smallest magnitude templates in a template set, and the latter sets the target minimum number of largest magnitude templates in a set (unless the total number for that magnitude is smaller).
 Setting a very large "maxperset" will therefore result in a single set for all templates.
  * The ["fault-specific"]["centroid_polygon_distance"] parameter in calc.conf is used to create the centroid polygon for the template set file, and is a radius in km.
  * The scripts switch between geographic and cartesian coordinates to perform the walk along fault to create sub-faults in the required magnitude range.
 That switch requires the user to set the epsg code for the cartesian transformation using ["fault-specific"]["epsg"] in calc.conf.
  * The additional info files such as latitude, longitude, template_info and template set, as used by FinDer v3, can be created by setting the "rupinfo" configuration option in calc.conf to True.
+ * If you wish to apply a station mask to the template, in calc.conf supply a ["points"]["points_file"] option, and supply a ["points"]["stnmaskdist"] distance (in km).
+This will create a mask allowing only grid points within 'stnmaskdist' of a supplied point in the 'points_file' to have a non-zero value.

 ## Scaling Relations
 Currently available scaling relations: